Linuxfabrik/lfops/roles/minio_client/README.md

 # Ansible Role linuxfabrik.lfops.minio_client

-This role installs the minio client binary.
+This role installs the minio client binary, including bash completion and sets config location to `/etc/mc/`.

 Runs on